 - The Museum of Nuclear Science and History in Albuquerque: Learn the story of the Atomic Age

-- White Sands/Trinity Site: Visit the White Sands Missile Base for The Trinity Site open house—only available twice yearly—and see the location of the detonation at Ground Zero
+- White Sands/Trinity Site: Visit the White Sands Missile Base for The Trinity Site open house and see the location of the detonation at Ground Zero

-Guests fly into Knoxville, Tennessee and travel independently to our hotel where we gather for an evening welcome reception and dinner.
-Guests will meet our historian, staff and each other and we have the opportunity to engage in our first discussion about the history we will cover in the days ahead.
+Guests fly into Knoxville, Tennessee, and travel independently to our hotel in Oak Ridge, where we gather for an evening welcome reception and dinner.
+Guests will meet our historian, staff, and each other, and we have the opportunity to engage in our first discussion about the history we will cover in the days ahead.

-Here in the hills of east Tennessee, the atomic bomb story begins with the initial developmental stages of what, when deployed, would be a super-atomic nuclear fireball.
-We tour the X-10 Graphite Reactor National Historic Landmark, a pilot nuclear reactor that produced small quantities of plutonium, then we’re off to the Y-12 complex.
-Here we see the electromagnetic separation process for uranium enrichment before we stop at the K-25 History Center where the staff pioneered gaseous diffusion uranium enrichment technology for the “Little Boy” bomb.
-At the American Museum of Science and Energy we become further immersed in the Manhattan project with a two-screen documentary and exhibits that detail the life of this “Secret City.”
-Late afternoon we depart Knoxville and fly to Hanford, Washington where we spend the night.
+Here in the hills of East Tennessee, the atomic bomb story begins with the initial developmental stages of what, when deployed, would be a super-atomic nuclear fireball.
+We will tour sites around the Historic Oak Ridge Community with a local historian stopping at the K-25 History Center, where the staff pioneered gaseous diffusion uranium enrichment technology for the “Little Boy” bomb.
+At the American Museum of Science and Energy, we become further immersed in the Manhattan project with a two-screen documentary and exhibits that detail the life of this “Secret City.”
+In the late afternoon, we depart Knoxville and fly to Hanford, Washington, where we spend the night.

-Hanford become the world’s first large-scale center for plutonium production.
+Hanford becomes the world’s first large-scale center for plutonium production.
 Here the team built three massive nuclear reactors and used the waters of the scenic Columbia River as coolant.
-We spend the morning visiting the B-Reactor National Historic Landmark to see the production of plutonium for Trinity, the first detonation device as well as subsequent bombs.
-Hanford became an atomic boomtown and we see the human side of the project.
-We tour the Hanford Construction Camp Historic District, Bruggemann’s Agricultural Warehouse Complex, the White Bluffs Bank and Hanford Irrigation District Pump House.
+We spend the morning visiting the B-Reactor National Historic Landmark to see the production of plutonium for Trinity, the first detonation device, and subsequent bombs.
+Hanford became an atomic boomtown, and we see the human side of the project.
+We tour the Hanford Construction Camp Historic District, Bruggemann’s Agricultural Warehouse Complex, the White Bluffs Bank, and Hanford Irrigation District Pump House.

 This morning we have some free time in Old Santa Fe, established by the Spanish in 1610.
-We will have time to visit shops and take in the architecture as well as see Native American arts and crafts.
-This afternoon we journey South in preparation for the Trinity Open House at White Sands.
-First however, we stop in Albuquerque to visit the Museum of Nuclear Science and History where the exhibits range from the discovery of nuclear theory to modern advances in nuclear medicine.
-Here we also see the B-29 Silverplate, the bomber specially designed to carry the bombs, “Little Boy” and “Fat Man.”
+We will have time to visit shops, take in the architecture, and see Native American arts and crafts.
+At noon we journey South in preparation for the Trinity Open House at White Sands.
+First, however, we stop in Albuquerque to visit the Museum of Nuclear Science and History, where the exhibits range from the discovery of nuclear theory to modern advances in nuclear medicine.
+Here we also see the B-29 Silverplate, the bomber specially designed to carry the bombs “Little Boy” and “Fat Man.”
 We spend the night in Socorro.

-In July 1945 at the Trinity Site the test detonation sent a multi-colored cloud almost 40,000 feet into the atmosphere while the intense heat fused the sand below into solid glass.
-We will be here at the White Sands Missile Base for The Trinity Site open house—only available twice yearly.
+In July 1945, at the Trinity Site, the test detonation sent a multi-colored cloud almost 40,000 feet into the atmosphere while the intense heat fused the sand below into solid glass.
 Our tour includes the assembly site of the plutonium core at McDonald Ranch House and actual Ground Zero, now marked by a memorial obelisk.